 But that's not the only allegation of sexual assault Trump faces.
 In June 2016, a woman in California filed a lawsuit in a Manhattan federal court stating that the Republican nominee, along with convicted sex offender Jeffrey Epstein, raped her when she was a minor in 1994.

-The case, in which plaintiff Jane Doe alleges that Trump tied her up with a pair of pantyhose and forcibly had sex with her, bears striking resemblance to one previously filed by a Katie Johnson in California, Jezebel reported.
+The case, in which plaintiff Jane Doe alleges that Trump tied her up with a pair of pantyhose and had forcible sex with her, bears striking resemblance to one previously filed by a Katie Johnson in California, Jezebel reported.
 Johnson said that, when she was 13 years old, Trump forced her and another minor — identified as Maria Doe, age 12 at the time of alleged assaults — into a variety of sex acts and promised money and modeling gigs in return.

 As Jezebel pointed out, the case is a difficult one to pin down, primarily because Johnson herself refuses to speak to the press and to come out of hiding: She reportedly fears for her life, after she says Trump and Epstein threatened her with "mortal danger" if she ever came forward.
 Though her case looks a lot like the one that wound up in a Manhattan court — minus the allegations that Trump threw a pile of money at her, telling her to get an abortion when she expressed concern that she might become pregnant from the rape — without confirmation from Johnson or the other women involved, it's difficult to corroborate any of it.